Welcome to the Summer Staff 2018 Job Postings!

 Summer Staff get most weekends off (from Friday at 5 PM til Sunday 2 PM) but there are a few mandatory weekends.
 Those are June 23-24, June 30-July 1, and August 25-26.

 Core Team Positions

-LTD Coordinator – (May 15 – Aug 30) Oversee the Leadership Training and Discipleship program which includes running LTD week and LTD out-trips.
-Also equipping and mentoring two LTD team members and the LTD students.
+LTD Coordinator – (May 7 – Aug 29) Oversee the Leadership Training and Discipleship program which includes running LTD week and LTD out-trips.
+Also equipping and mentoring three LTD team members and the LTD students.

-Waterfront Coordinator – (June 5 – Aug 30) Mentor and equip the waterfront team and oversee the waterfront program.
+Waterfront Coordinator – (May 28 – Aug 29) Mentor and equip the waterfront team and oversee the waterfront program.
 Will be responsible for all waterfront safety and the training of waterfront staff.
 Is required to have current NLS certifications.
 It is also a great asset to possess a Pleasure Craft Operator’s license.
 Strong leadership and decision making qualities are required for this position.

-Volunteer Coordinator – (June 5 – Aug 30) Recruit and lead all volunteers through the summer.
-The camp requires the aid of roughly 5-10 folunteers per week of which the volunteer facilitator is responsible for.
+Volunteer Coordinator – (May 28 – Aug 29) Recruit and lead all volunteers through the summer.
+The camp requires the aid of roughly 5-10 volunteers per week of which the volunteer facilitator is responsible for.
 There will be other key camp leadership and administrative responsibilities in this core role.
 The volunteer coordinator leads the summer facilitator team.

 Cabin Leading Team Positions